yongbinfeng/DeepMETStudies/README.md

 `fitRecoilZmumu_readh.py` will read the inputs and run the multi-Gaussian fits on data or MCs.
 Fit results will be saved and plots will be created.

+`PdfToCdf_njets_pt.py` will take the pdfs from the fit, convert it to cdfs and save all of them into the ROOT files.
+It also allows to do the Gaussian Kernel Smoothing from the original histograms instead of the fitting, which can be used as one source of systematic uncertainties.